-As a Google Channel Partner, we take the utmost care to ensure that our publishers fully comply with Google policies and don’t put their sites at risk of being banned by Google.
+As a Google Certified Publishing Partner, we take the utmost care to ensure that our publishers fully comply with Google policies and don’t put their sites at risk of being banned by Google.

 Google can suspend ad serving on a publisher’s site at any time if they find they are violating their policies.
 And since they are a source of significant demand for our publishers, understanding Google policies is crucial.